• About

 3. Next, add the flour to the pan and cook it off for 1 minute, it's this roux which will make your sauce deliciously thick and silky.

 4. Add the stock bit by bit, stirring as you go, followed by your coconut milk.
-Finish with your soy sauce and sugar, to taste.
+Finish with the soy sauce and sugar, to taste.
 Leave to simmer gently while you cook the rice and prepare and cook the chicken.

 5. Cook the rice according to packet instructions.